Frank Sinatra and Jewish activism: Visits to Israel

+1962: World Tour for Children

-In 1962 Sinatra visited Israel for the first time as part of his multinational World Tour for Children.
-The tour, which raised over $1 million for children's charities around the globe, had stops in Japan, Hong Kong, England, France, Italy, Greece, and Israel.
+In 1962, Sinatra visited Israel for the first time as part of his multinational World Tour for Children.
+The tour, which raised over $1 million for children's charities around the globe, had stops in Japan, Hong Kong, England, France, Italy, Greece and Israel.
 In Israel, Sinatra gave seven concerts in six cities.
 His visit coincided with the country's annual Yom Ha'atzmaut (Independence Day) celebrations.
 Sinatra sang at the official Independence Day event in Tel Aviv and was seated beside Prime Minister David Ben-Gurion and General Moshe Dayan on the reviewing stand during the Israel Defense Forces parade.
 He also performed for troops at the Tel Nof Airbase and delivered a speech in Jerusalem "urging people all over the world to support Israel".
 A 30-minute short film, Sinatra in Israel, was later released with highlights of the visit.

+In Nazareth, Sinatra purchased a lot near Mary's Well for the establishment of an intercultural youth center for Arab and Israeli children, to be built by the Histadrut trade union.
+He donated the $50,000 profit from his Israeli concerts to the project.

+According to George Jacobs, Sinatra's former valet, the 1962 tour was undertaken partly as an attempt to rehabilitate Sinatra's image into "the singing philanthropist" in the aftermath of his public fallout with John F. Kennedy and his Mafia ties becoming public knowledge.
+Jacobs also added that on this visit Sinatra began to call himself the "King of the Jews", and that he often made anti-Semitic remarks about Jewish business associates but would not do so while in Israel: